dymmond/lilya/docs/en/docs/contrib/mail.md

 The `lilya.contrib.mail` module provides a **powerful, async-native email system** built for modern applications.

-It’s designed to be lightweight yet as powerful as other’s email framework — but without blocking your event loop.
+It's designed to be lightweight yet as powerful as other's email framework — but without blocking your event loop.

 ## What is the Mail System?